Ayush-Poddar-2003/Operating-System/2_6_Deadlock.md

 resources at once
 - No Premption : If a process requests a resource not available, preempt all it holds.
-- Circular Wait : force processes to request in order.
+- Circular Wait : force processes to request in ascending order. each process Pi must hold a resource with a higher order than the resource it is waiting for from the next process Pi+1.

 ### <center> 2.
 Avoidance -
 ---